How Often Should You Change Your Skincare Routine?

 What Factors Should You Consider Before Changing Your Skincare Routine?

-“If you feel that a particular product is not suiting your skin type or if you notice your skin isn’t responding despite using a skincare regimen consistently, then you may want to consider switching it up,” adds Dr. Lombardi.
+“If you feel that a particular product is not suiting your skin type or if you notice your skin isn’t responding despite using a skincare regimen consistently, then you may want to consider switching it up,” notes Dr. Lombardi.
 Other signs that suggest you should discontinue a product or change your routine are breakouts, rashes, redness and any other irritations.
 “Look for products that are designed specifically to your skin type and consult with your dermatologist to see if you have specific skin conditions that require treatment by a pro so you can ensure you’re using the right products.”

 If your skincare routine is delivering the results you want (and you’re applying SPF every day), then there’s really no need to change it.
 If you do want to try something new, most derms recommend incorporating one new product at a time, so you can immediately know the culprit of any new breakouts or irritation and stop using that particular product.
-Patch testing can also help you determine if a product is compatible with your skin type.

 Read more